Cultured Guru Logo

 Many readers here already know this, but I learn fermentation and develop my recipes in one of two ways.
 First, I learn from and create from an understanding of microbiology and microbial physiology.
 Second, I learn from and create with an understanding of historical, time-tested recipes.
 And this is why I call for raw vinegar or raw kombucha in this recipe: “garlic honey” was most likely historically an oxymel, and I think it should be made as an oxymel.

 When garlic oxymel is made with raw honey and raw vinegar, it essentially ferments into a potent, medicinal garlic vinegar.
-The microbes in raw vinegar consume the honey turning it into alcohol.
+The microbes in raw vinegar consume the honey, turning it into alcohol.
 The microbes also simultaneously convert the alcohol and sugars into acids.
 This makes it a fantastic process for extracting the medicinal compounds of garlic, making them more bioavailable.
-You can also use raw kombucha in place of raw vinegar, since the microorganism are very similar and will facilitate the same type of fermentation.
+You can also use raw kombucha in place of raw vinegar, since the microorganisms are very similar and will facilitate the same type of fermentation.

 Fermented Garlic in Honey

-Out of curiosity, I’ve tested quite a few batches of garlic mixed in just plain honey (no vinegar and no kombucha added).
+Out of curiosity, I’ve tested quite a few batches of garlic mixed in plain honey (no vinegar or kombucha added).
 Honey is naturally acidic, usually starting around pH 3.8.
 However, each time I’ve run this test, as the honey thins out and the water activity increases, the pH always rises, usually ending up somewhere around 5 to 6.
 This is absolutely not a safe pH for preservation.

 You see, the thing about “garlic honey” is that it’s a fairly new recipe and trend.
 Simply combining raw garlic and raw honey in a jar is not a time-tested, historical recipe.
 We need raw vinegar microbes in the mix.